johnbayko/KOHO_takehome/notes.rst

 Some of the input fields need parsing, so ``getTransaction()`` encapsulates all code to read a transaction and parse any fields to produce a transaction record the rest of the program uses.

+I saved the transaction amount as an integer in cents, rather than floating point numbers, because binary floating point numbers can't accurately represent fractional decimals.
+The floating point approximation can be close enough for most cases, for example floating point 1/10 (10 cents) differs from actual
+$0.10 by less than a billionth of a cent, but problems happen as errors build up, and with comparisons (e.g. 0.1 + 0.2 == 0.3 is ``false``).
+Because of this, actual accounting uses integers with very specific rouding rules, so I used integers to represent the fund amounts here.

 Similarly, ``putAcceptance()`` constructs and writes the output record from the original transaction record.